ovh/terraform-provider-ovh/website/docs/d/cloud_project_database_database.html.markdown

 * `service_name` - (Required) The id of the public cloud project.
 If omitted, the `OVH_CLOUD_PROJECT_SERVICE` environment variable is used.

 * `engine` - (Required) The engine of the database cluster you want database information.
-To get a full list of available engine visit :
+To get a full list of available engine visit:
 [public documentation](https://docs.ovh.com/gb/en/publiccloud/databases).\
 Available engines for this resource (other have specific resource):
   * `mysql`